 Fundación Aladina – supporting children with Cancer

 Fundación Aladina is a Spanish NGO that provides comprehensive support to many cancer-diagnosed children and teenagers and their families.
-The support given include psychological andemotional support, as well as material and financial assistance.
-With its do-nations, Dufry supported Aladina´s Extraordinary Special, which finances the purchase of prosthesis, wigs, wheelchairs, hearing aids, physical therapy sessions, funerals, and any other expenses incurred as a result of the child’s illness.
-The support during 2020 was especially needed due to the growing needs that emerged as a consequence of the pandemic.
+The support given includes psychological and emotional support, as well as material and financial assistance.
+With its donations, in 2021 Dufry again supported Aladina´s Extraordinary Special Fund, which finances the purchase of prosthesis, wigs, wheelchairs, hearing aids, physical therapy sessions, funerals, and any other expenses incurred as a result of the child’s illness.

 Support to multiple projects in Greece